Avaluate/MainDab/README.md

 This is the source code for MainDab's UI.
 I think it's pretty self explanatory on where all the files are located, etc. MainDab's UI is made in WPF.
 In my opinion, this is a pretty nice UI I made...

 ## Background Information
 MainDab is a Roblox Exploit/Cheat/whatever you want to call it.
 This is the code for the UI/Frontend itself.
-It is currently being developed by Main_EX (me), as it's a solo team doing it all.
+It is currently being developed by Avaluate (me), as it's a solo team doing it all.

 If you want to join MainDab, you can join the Discord server at https://discord.io/maindab

-If you want to contact me on Discord, my tag is Main_EX#3898
+If you want to contact me on Discord, my tag is Avaluate#0001

 ## Can I contribute?
 Absolutely.
 If you find anything mildly annoying that you think is worth changing, feel free to make a pull request.